trovit/speco/docs/composingSpecs.md

 // => true
 ```

+`not` returns a spec so it can be composed using any other function for composing specs.

 ### 2. Composing specs with `and`
 Use `and` passing it all the specs that a value should satisfy: